Community & civic

 Nebraska does not tax Social Security benefits under the current state-tax summary used here.
 IRA and 401(k) withdrawals can still need a state-tax line in Nebraska, with exemptions and local rules checked against current state guidance.
 Nebraska does not tax Social Security in the summary used here, but a 5% blended planning rate is used for taxable retirement-income context.

-No. Nebraska has phased out its tax on Social Security benefits, and AARP lists it among states that do not tax those benefits.
-Other retirement income such as pensions and account withdrawals can still be subject to the state income tax.
+No. Nebraska has phased out its tax on Social Security benefits, and AARP lists it among the states that do not tax them.
+Other retirement income, like pensions and account withdrawals, can still face the state income tax.

 AARPSources